colinmorris/csc236/docs/announcements.md

 # Announcements

 ## Week 10:
+* March 16: Week 10 lecture recordings have been posted to the 'Lectures & Tutorials' section, alongside the lecture slides.
 * March 15: [I've posted a document](../last3weeks/) outlining the changes to the format of this course for our last 3 weeks.
 It's long, but please read it over.

 ## Week 9: